dalehenrich/tode/README.md

   ```Shell
   sessionDescription -e
   ```
-  Use the following to get help on the `sessionDescription` command:
+ To get additional information about the `sessionDescription` command:

   ```Shell
   sessionDescription -h